Latest Update Jennings with 72 yards in win. Sun Sep, 28, 08:42 PM

-Owns good power for a middle infielder, plus a lot of positional versatility.
+Owns good power for a middle infielder, plus positional versatility.
 Also boasts a very good throwing arm and soft hands, no matter where he plays.
 Is a burgeoning run producer.

 Flaws: : Isn't patient enough as a hitter, so his walks total is lacking.
 Strikes out a bit too much, partly due to the fact he has a bit of a long swing.
 Also, he's not much of a stolen-base threat.
-Must find his positional niche.

 Just a terrible game all around for Jennings.
 He was limited on targets and came down with only one catch.
 Heck, he didn't even record enough yards for a point.
 Chalk it up to a bad week, but understand that he's simply not the target he once was and has value limited to that of a mid-level WR3.Analyst: Howard Bender